anandDev77/tf-mediumArticle/docs/index.md

 This is the Kubernetes side: services like Trader, Broker, Portfolio, Trade History, Stock Quote, Account/Cash Account, plus supporting pieces like messaging and notifications.

 Traffic comes in through the UI (browser or mobile).
-There is also a Looper microservice that can be enabled to generate activity for demos and testing.
+There is also a Looper microservice you can enable to generate activity for demos and testing.

 ### 2) What Azure provides